-Robert A. Winn Diversity in Clinical Trials: Career Development Award (Winn CDA)
+Robert A. Winn Excellence in Clinical Trials: Career Development Award (Winn CDA)

 Expanding Diversity in Clinical Trials